A country famous for its dried fruits and nuts. Homemade muesli with rolled oats and the aforementioned is a perfect, wholesome breakfast!

 - Store in a sealed container until you are ready to serve.

-- To serve, add around 4 dessert spoonfuls of muesli mixture to the bowl.
+- To make one serving, add around 4 dessert spoonfuls of muesli mixture to the bowl.

 Notes